snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 ### Template Snapshot Timing Section

-The **SnapshotTiming** section of a template allows you to fine-tune the times at which Sanoid.net will take specific types of snapshots, and when existing snapshots will be considered eligible for pruning.
+The **SnapshotTiming** section of a template allows you to fine-tune the times at which SnapsInAZfs will take specific types of snapshots, and when existing snapshots will be considered eligible for pruning.

-Default settings correspond to the same behavior that PERL sanoid exhibits.
+Default settings correspond to the same behavior that sanoid exhibits.

 **/Templates/templateName/SnapshotTiming/UseLocalTime**
-: This setting is currently not used by Sanoid.net and is reserved for future changes.
-When this setting is implemented, it will control whether Sanoid.net uses local system time (true) or UTC (false) for snapshot timestamps and all associated processing, such as calculating eligibility for pruning.
+: This setting is currently not used by SnapsInAZfs and is reserved for future changes.
+When this setting is implemented, it will control whether SnapsInAZfs uses local system time (true) or UTC (false) for snapshot timestamps and all associated processing, such as calculating eligibility for pruning.
 The current behavior is the same as a setting of "true"